Joolanda/boulder-coffee-app/README.md

 A website build with Flask and Bootstrap that lists climbing-and boulderhalls with wifi and good coffee.

 ## Description
 The goal for this project was to create a professional portfolio project after succesfully completed my 100 Days of Python Pro Bootcamp.
 First, I built the back-end.
-A REST API.
-The climber API.
+My climber REST API.
 For testing my endpoints, I used Postman.
 Read the Documentation here: https://documenter.getpostman.com/view/10997891/UVkiSyGP

 Secondly I developed my front end, a workable website that uses this data, localhosting with wtforms and csv-file.